ThomasPoeschmann/mp-prototype/README.md

 mp-prototype
 ============

-Just some testing process to illustrate some good old EJB concepts.
+This is a test project to illustrate some good old EJB concepts.
 EJB has died, hence we could call this project "deprecated", maybe.

 In order to run, you should...
 * install maven (3.2.3 is what I used)